 The Marché de Noël à Montreux is by far the largest and best Christmas market to visit in the Lake Geneva (Lac Léman) region of Switzerland.
-Apart from the Weihnachtsmarkt, Santa’s workshop, a Christmas village, and medieval festival await advent visitors.
-In 2019 the Montreux Christmas Market is open from November 21 to December 24, 2019.
+Apart from the Weihnachtsmarkt, Santa’s workshop, a Christmas village, and a medieval festival await advent visitors.
+In 2021 the Montreux Christmas Market is open from November 19 to December 24, 2021.

 The best Christmas market in French-speaking Switzerland, and one of the largest in the country, is the Marché de Noël à Montreux.
 Each December, around 170 market stalls sell Christmas fares at the traditional Christmas market (Weihnachtsmarkt) in town and on the lake-side quays, at the special market for a guest country, and the covered market in Montreux.
 Further holiday cheer is added by a medieval festival at Chateau de Chillon Castle, a Christmas village in Caux near Montreux, and Santa’s workshop at the top of Rocher-de-Naye, an Alpine peak with wonderful views of Lake Geneva and the mountains.
 The Village des Lutins in the gardens of the Casino shows the elves at work.